The Third Day of Winter ~ A Short Story by Allen Kopp

 “When you see him, tell him I said hello.”

 “I will, dear.
 I really have to run now.
 I’m meeting some people for dinner.
 I have a terrible headache and don’t really feel like going out, but I said I’d go and I don’t want to break my word.”

 As Vesper hung up the phone she was aware of the hurtful omissions in the conversation.
 Her mother hadn’t bothered to ask her how she was or what plans she had for Christmas, if she had someone to spend it with or if she was going to be alone.
 Those things wouldn’t occur to her—she simply didn’t bother herself too much with her grown children.
 She had delivered them safely to adulthood and that’s all that anybody could reasonably expect.

 Vesper went into the kitchen to see what she might dig up for dinner, but the prospect of having the usual everyday fare on Christmas Eve and then dozing on the couch in front of the TV until time to go to bed was suddenly dismaying to her.
-She didn’t have to do what she was doing but was doing it only out of habit.
-She could do something else if only she would.
-She could make the evening special somehow even if she did have to spend it by herself.
+She didn’t have to do what she always did, just because she always did it.
+She could make Christmas Eve into something special, even if she did have to spend it alone.

 She went into the bedroom and changed her clothes quickly before she gave herself the chance to change her mind.
 She made herself ready to go out again (boots, scarf, gloves, coat) and turned off all the lights except for one small lamp beside the door.